banner-aviation-catalog-image

 Division: Aviation

 A flight course designed to meet the aeronautical experience requirements for the FAA Instrument check ride.
 Upon completion of this course, the student will have attained the FAA Instrument Rating.
 Course requires 39.8 flight hours, 9.8 hours of pre/post, and 17.7 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $242/hour for the aircraft and flight instructor.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $267/hour for the aircraft and flight instructor.
+Completion of the Stage 4 stage check is required to successfully complete this course.
 Group 2 course.

-Required Prerequisite(s): Private Pilot Rating; AVF 111 and AVG 101
+Required Prerequisite(s): Private Pilot Rating; Completion of AVF 111 and AVG 101 with a minimum grade of 2.0.
+Enrollment requires advisor permission.

 AVF 230 - Commercial Flight I